matrix-org/matrix-hookshot/src/provisioning/api.md

 Request a list of all repositories a user is a member of (including those not belonging to an org).
 The `owner` and `name` value of a repository can be given to create a new GitHub connection.

+If the user has only allowed a subset of repositories to be bridged, `changeSelectionUrl` will be defined and can be used to expand the search query.

 This request is paginated, and `page` sets the page (defaults to `1`) while `perPage` (defaults to `10`) sets the number of entries per page.

 This request can be retried until the number of entries is less than the value of `perPage`.